meneal/AWSDemo/README.md

 To make the program something others could demo I turned it into a jar file.
 The jar file has a few different requirements though.

-The first requirement is to have a group called bitcrusher with the following setttings:
+The first requirement is to set up group settings as follows:

-To set up the bitcrusher group in EC2 on the aws dashboard under Network & Security select "Security Groups", click "Create Security Group" set Security Group Name to "bitcrusher" under the inbound tab select "Custom TCP Rule" under type, select "TCP" under Protocol, enter "22" in the port range, and set source to "My IP" then click "Create".
+On the aws dashboard under Network & Security select "Security Groups", click "Create Security Group" set Security Group Name to "bitcrusher" under the inbound tab select "Custom TCP Rule" under type, select "TCP" under Protocol, enter "22" in the port range, and set source to "My IP" then click "Create".

 The second requirement is that credentials are set up as follows: